tramitit/guides/en/france/primary_school_registration.md

 ---
-title: "Primary School Registration"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["France"]
+categories:
-meta_title: "Guide to Registering a Child for Primary School in France"
+- France
+date: '2024-06-07'
-description: "This guide outlines the steps to register a child for primary school in France, including necessary documents and useful tips."
+description: Learn how to register your child for primary school in France.
+Find out procedures, required documents, and necessary steps for a smooth enrollment process.
 draft: false
+meta_title: 'Primary School Registration in France: A Detailed Guide'
+title: 'Primary School Registration in France: A Detailed Guide'
-translationKey: "france-primary_school_registration"
+translationKey: france-primary_school_registration
 ---

 ## Description
 ### What is it?